 java:global/wm/default is bound only at the domain level.
 Only applications deployed in the domain can access it by default.

-When you create a JNDI context within a partition, the context object stays in the partition namespace so that all subsequent JNDI operations are done within the context of the partition.
+When you create a JNDI context within a partition, the context object sticks to the partition namespace so that all subsequent JNDI operations are done within the context of the partition.
 When the JNDI context is created, the association to a specific partition is established by the specified provider URL property.
 If you create the JNDI context with the

-After the object-based context has been created, its operations are performed using the partition JNDI tree.
+Once the object-based context has been created, its operations are done using the partition JNDI tree.

 Partition information is bound to the partition global JNDI tree when the partition tree is initialized.
 You can obtain the partition information of a context by looking up: